Age: 63

 Birthplace: Philadelphia, Pennsylvania, U.S.

-She then starred in the action film Gotcha! which was filmed in the United States, Paris, and on both sides of the Berlin Wall.
+She then starred in the action film Gotcha! which was filmed in the U.S., Paris, and on both sides of the Berlin Wall.
 Her co-star, Anthony Edwards, later directed her in Charlie's Ghost Story.

 Fiorentino played the female lead in Men in Black in 1997 alongside Will Smith and Tommy Lee Jones.
-She was reunited with her Jade co-star, David Caruso, in Body Count, originally announced as The Split.[9]
-In 1999 she played the female lead in Kevin Smith's Dogma.
+In 1999 she was the female lead in Kevin Smith's Dogma.

-Fiorentino co-starred with Paul Newman in the 2000 heist film Where the Money Is, and she played a woman threatened by a sniper in the 2002 film Liberty Stands Still opposite Wesley Snipes.
-Between these features, she was in talks to star in producer Tom Fontana's CBS drama pilot Hudson's Law, but ultimately did not take the project.[10]
-Kyra Sedgwick appeared instead in the eventual 2001 TV-movie pilot.[11]
+Fiorentino co-starred with Paul Newman in the 2000 heist film Where the Money Is; later she played a woman threatened by a sniper in the 2002 film Liberty Stands Still opposite Wesley Snipes.

 Year | Title | Role | Notes |